aliqajar/data_ingestion_pipeline/README.md

 docker compose run test
 ```

+## Assumptions

+This system was designed with the following assumptions:

+### Data Format
+- Weather data follows a format similar to NOAA endpoints
+- Key fields include station_id, temperature, humidity, wind_speed, and timestamp
+- Timestamp is in ISO 8601 format (YYYY-MM-DDTHH:MM:SSZ)

+### Data Ingestion
+- System supports both individual data point ingestion and batch processing
+- Single-point endpoint: `/weather-data` for individual readings
+  - Optimized for real-time, low-latency data submission
+  - Suitable for stations with reliable, continuous connectivity
+  - Each request processes one weather data point independently
+- Batch endpoint: `/weather-data/batch` for submitting multiple readings simultaneously
+  - Designed for efficiency in transmitting multiple records in a single HTTP request
+  - Ideal for stations with intermittent connectivity or bandwidth constraints
+  - Reduces network overhead for stations that collect readings over time before transmission
+  - Provides detailed results on success/failure of each record in the batch
+- The system can handle and deduplicate data regardless of ingestion method
+- Both endpoints share the same validation and processing pipeline, ensuring consistent data quality

+### Data Partitioning
+- Data is primarily partitioned by station_id
+- The composite key (station_id, timestamp) is used for efficient querying
+- This structure optimizes for time-series queries for specific stations

+### Scalability Considerations
+- No sharding is currently implemented
+- Future horizontal sharding could be based on geographical locations if data ingestion increases significantly
+- The system is designed to scale horizontally by adding more instances of each service

+### Real-time vs Batch Processing
+- The system prioritizes near real-time processing
+- Some delay (seconds to minutes) is acceptable
+- Data consistency is prioritized over absolute real-time delivery

 ## System Design

 This system implements at-least-once semantics, optimized for high-throughput data ingestion.
 The architecture ensures: